On the night of July 13, 1966, Richard Speck brutally murdered eight nursing students in their Chicago residence — and the details were horrifying.

-He repeated the eighth grade, and eventually dropped out the second semester of his first year of high school.
+Speck was a poor student throughout school.
+He refused to wear the glasses that he needed and would not speak in class due to anxiety.
+He repeated the eighth grade and eventually dropped out in the second semester of his first year of high school.

 Speck held a number of regular jobs and even got married after he impregnated a 15-year-old girl he met at Texas State Fair.
 However, he continued to run into trouble with the law.

 He tattoed “born to raise hell” on his arm and certainly lived by that ethic.
 He would be arrested 41 times before the age of 24.

 Richard Speck’s wife, Shirley Malone, reportedly lived in fear of him.
 Malone said Speck would often rape her at knifepoint and demanded sex four to five times a day from her.

 “When Speck is drinking, he will fight or threaten anybody,” his probation officer once reported.
 “As long as he has a knife or gun.
 When he’s sober or unarmed, he couldn’t face down a mouse.”